Skip to main content Skip to footer

 • Continue to be a Michigan resident.

 • Demonstrate financial need when they complete the FAFSA - by having a Student Aid Index (SAI) of $30,000 or less.
-Students who graduated in 2023, who were eligible for this award, are automatically eligible and do not need a SAI of $30,000 or less.
+Students who graduated in 2023, who received this award in 2023, are automatically eligible and do not need a SAI of $30,000 or less.

 • Meet SVSU’s Satisfactory Academic Progress (SAP) policy.